IDCubed/oms-docs/sources/contributing/documentation.rst

 .. note::

-   Please see the :oms-docs-git:`oms-docs README <master/README.md>` for additional details on contributing to the oms-docs repository.
+   Please see the :oms-docs-git:`oms-docs README <master/README.md>` for additional details on contributing to the oms-docs src/repository.

 Where to find source code